 Numab’s plug-and-play platform allows for a highly rational and reproducible process to rapidly yield promising clinical candidates with new mechanisms of action, superior efficacy and a favorable safety profile.
 We are steadily expanding our collection of building blocks to identify promising combinations of specificities for use in immuno-oncology as well as in other therapeutic areas.

-At the heart of our plug-and-play platform are on the one hand a completely novel, modular scaffolding technology with unprecedented stability, and on the other the ability to generate highly stable multispecific antibody formats.
-Together these cornerstones fuel our ability to generate a broad variety of first in class Multispecific Antibody-based Therapeutics by Cognate Heterodimerization, MATCH for short.
+At the heart of our plug-and-play platform are a modular scaffolding technology with unprecedented stability, and the ability to generate highly stable multispecific antibody formats.
+Together these two cornerstones fuel our ability to generate a broad variety of first in class Multispecific Antibody-based Therapeutics by Cognate Heterodimerization, or MATCH for short.

 Numab stabilizes its variable antibody domains by exchanging a notoriously unstable part of the scaffold (FW4 of Vϰ) by a stability conferring sequence referred to as lambda cap (FW4 of Vλ; shown in red).